Rosana Cade

 Rosana Cade is a Glasgow-based live performance artist.
 They are known mainly for their queer, feminist and activist approaches to work.
 They are notable for winning the Edinburgh Festival Fringe Awards 2016, for Physical/Visual Theatre with Cock and Bull, and has toured work to The National Theatre, Battersea Arts Centre and international venues including Teatro Maria Matos, Lisbon, Frascati, Amsterdam and Kwai Fong Theatre, Hong Kong.

 Life

 Cade studied BA (hons) Contemporary Performance Practice at The Royal Conservatoire of Scotland, class of 2011.
-Rosana co-founded //BUZZCUT//, a collaboration creating experimental events for live performance.
+Rosana co-founded//BUZZCUT// festival, a collaboration creating experimental events for live performance.

 In 2016 Cade was announced as Artist in Residence at The Marlborough Theatre in Brighton.

-Key Works
+Key works

 Walking:Holding

 Commissioned in 2011, Walking:Holding is an experiential live performance that involves one audience member at a time.
 An audience member is guided through a planned route, holding hands with different people.
 The performance was created through 'holding hands experiments' in Glasgow with couples, of different ages, sexualities and races, and aims to challenge prejudices, with the experience of walking in someone else's shoes — or hands.